UniMath/UniMath/README.md

-The UniMath project was started in 2014 by merging the repository [Foundations](https://github.com/UniMath/Foundations), by Vladimir Voevodsky (in 2010), with two repositories based on it:
+The UniMath project was started in 2014 by merging the repository [Foundations](https://github.com/UniMath/Foundations), by Vladimir Voevodsky (written in 2010), with two repositories based on it:
 [rezk_completion](https://github.com/benediktahrens/rezk_completion), by
 Benedikt Ahrens, and [Ktheory](https://github.com/DanGrayson/Ktheory), by Daniel Grayson.
 Vladimir Voevodsky was a member of the team until his death in